xbledsoe/NeuroimaGene/README.md

 #### Selecting an appropriate Multiple Testing Correction for statistical significance.
 In addition to selecting the set of NIDPs, get_nidps.sh requires a multiple testing threshold correction.
 Each imaging modality contains a different number of NIDPs (see table above).
 The Bonferroni correction treats each of these NIDPs as independent even though we know through significant data analyses that this is not true.
 This is a highly conservative threshold that will yield high confidence associations but is likely to generate many false negatives.
 Recognizing the interrelatedness of brain measures from the same modality and atlas, we recommend using the less stringent  Benjamini Hochberg False discovery rate for discovery analyses.

-The full set of associations in raw text form is a little cumbersome (~2.5 GB) and can be found as a gzipped file within the downloaded folder titled "NeuroimaGene.txt"
+The full set of associations in sql database form is a little cumbersome (~1 GB) and can be found on Zenodo."

 ### Using the commandline tools